LSSTDESC/snmachine/README.md

 `jupyter notebook example_spcc.ipynb`

 Execute each cell block using "shift-enter".
 A subset of simulated DES data from the supernova photometric classification challenge is provided to illustrate the code.

+## Unit Tests

+snmachine comes with a suite of unit tests, which allow you to check whether the software has been set up correctly and is working properly.
+To execute the full test suite, go into the `test` folder and run:

+`py.test [flags] [arguments]`

+You can use the following flags (all optional):

+`  -h`
+	print a full list of flags
+`  -v`
+	verbose mode
+`  -s`
+	enable stdout capture
+`  -mpl`
+	plots will explicitly be compared to the baseline plots in `test/baseline` with the pytest-mpl package (see https://github.com/astrofrog/pytest-mpl).
+Without this flag, the default behaviour for the plotting tests is: create the plot, save it, check that the output file is nonempty.
+`  -m "..."`
+	set pytest marker that restrict to a subset of tests.
+The following markers might be interesting:
+	`"not slow"`: exclude the the slow tests.
+	`"slow"`: run only the slow tests.
+	`"plots"`: run only the plotting tests.

+If you do not have george or pymultinest installed, then the corresponding tests are automatically skipped.
+Another way to restrict the number of tests is by passing a filename as argument. `py.test sndata_test.py` will only run the tests in this file.
+It is possible to select single tests via, e.g., `py.test snfeatures_test.py::test_gp_extraction`

+The full suite should need 20-30min to run, the subset excluding the slow ones in about 5min.